Our Coronavirus Travel advice

 Should I be booking a holiday right now?

 It's completely up to you and we suggest you should only book a departure date that is sufficiently far in the future to provide the level of comfort necessary for someone in your situation.
-For people in high risk categories we suggest a departure date as far in the future as possible when the virus is under control and perhaps a vaccine has been developed.
+For people in high risk categories we suggest a departure date as far in the future as possible when the virus is under control.

-For those willing to travel a bit earlier there are some great deals around at the moment and remember if you book a package holiday with an ATOL protected operator then your future booking will be financially protected.
+For those willing to travel a bit earlier - remember if you book a package holiday with an ATOL protected operator then your future booking will be financially protected.

 What should I do if I'm worried about my holiday?